ThreeBrainCells/Graeme-Portfolio/README.md

 This is the result:[my portfolio]()

-[What the website looks like] (assets/images/Graeme Portfolio Screenshot.png)
+[What the website looks like] (https://github.com/ThreeBrainCells/Graeme-Portfolio/blob/b7b95b6fb801555a31d0e2d8178ce8752f8ceecc/assets/images/Graeme%20Portfolio%20Screenshot.png)